Events Leading to the Battle of Arkansas Post

 After the Battle of Chickasaw Bayou, Major General John A. McClernand replaced Sherman as commander of the right wing of the Army of the Tennessee.
 McClernand was a Democratic politician from Southern Illinois who raised a brigade of volunteers at the beginning of the Civil War and served under Grant during the early Union victories in Tennessee.
 McClernand was also an ambitious man who was well-connected with fellow Illinoisan, Abraham Lincoln.
 In October 1862, McClernand used his political influence to gain authorization from Secretary of War Edwin Stanton to raise an army for an expedition against Vicksburg.
 Because he had more seniority than Sherman, McClernand annexed Sherman’s command, combined it with the army he raised, and renamed it the Army of the Mississippi.

-After assuming Sherman’s command, McClernand launched an attack on Fort Hindman, near Arkansas Post, rather than assault Vicksburg, as he had told Stanton he was going to do.
+After assuming Sherman’s command, McClernand launched an attack on Fort Hindman, near Arkansas Post, rather than assault Vicksburg, as he had told Stanton he would do.
 The Confederates constructed Fort Hindman, on the Arkansas River, in 1862 to discourage an attack on the Arkansas capital at Little Rock, and to serve as a base for disrupting Union traffic on the Mississippi River.
 Grant and other Union generals did not consider the fort and Brigadier General Thomas J. Churchill’s 5,500-man garrison enough of a threat to distract them from their main objective of capturing Vicksburg.
 In late December 1862, however, Rebels operating out of Fort Hindman captured a Federal steamer on the Mississippi.
-McClernand, eager for a victory of any sort, considered that enough provocation to divert the 33,000 soldiers under his command, plus Flag Officer David D. Porter’s Mississippi naval fleet, to subdue the fort.
+McClernand, eager for a victory of any sort, considered that enough provocation to divert the 33,000 soldiers under his command, plus Flag Officer David D. Porter and his Mississippi naval fleet, to subdue the fort.